 In OPC UA, each node has an independent identifier in the address space, and different types of nodes can establish contact with each other by referencing.
-OPC UA defines a variety of services, and these services are fixed, the user cannot arbitrarily modify, each service is invoked through a single message, without relying on the previous message, the service response is also completed by a separate message and do not rely on other messages.
+OPC UA defines a variety of services, and these services are fixed, because of this, the users cannot modify OPC UA services according to their own ideas.
+In general, services in OPC UA cannot be considered stateless, but many of them which are also commonly used are inherently stateless, e.g. FindServers, Read, Write [RICO].
 The above features are in line with the REST architecture, due to CoAP is based on the REST architecture.
 Therefore, it is possible to simplify the interaction before the OPC UA performs the normal communication, and carry the OPC UA message by using the communication mode of the CoAP.
 Communication process is shown in Figure 6.